Prabhu204/PyNMT/README.md

 As well as another LSTM model for decoding encoded vectors into a target language.

 Preprocessed data can be found [here](https://drive.google.com/drive/folders/1bSZtJAeMIVdhtxBQgSn7BgRzrF-05ZnX?usp=sharing)
+### 3. Language model evaluation
+Model evaluation can be done by generating a translated output sequence i.e the model can predict the entire output sequence.
+Then the sequence of integers used to map the target langauge index-to-word dictionary to map back to words.

+In addition, randomly selected each source phrase in a dataset and its corresponding predicted result will compared to the expected target phrase.
+BLEU scores gives a quantitative idea of model performance.
 ### License
 [MIT](https://github.com/Prabhu204/PyNMT/blob/master/LICENSE)